 - laughter and silliness and holding space for all emotions that arise

-- mindfulness, movement and breathing exercises that promote self awareness and presence
+- mindfulness, movement and breathing exercises to promote self-awareness and presence

 - resourceful independent and community problem solving